Lyall's wren

-Lyall's wren or the Stephens Island wren (Traversia lyalli) was a small, extinct, flightless passerine belonging to the family Acanthisittidae, the New Zealand wrens.
-It was once found throughout New Zealand, but when it came to the attention of scientists in 1894, its last refuge was Stephens Island in Cook Strait.
-Often claimed to be a species driven extinct by a single creature (a lighthouse keeper's cat named Tibbles), the wren in fact fell victim to the island's numerous feral cats.
+Lyall's wren or the Stephens Island wren (Traversia lyalli) is an extinct species of small, flightless passerine bird belonging to the family Acanthisittidae, the New Zealand wrens.
+It was once found throughout New Zealand, but by the time of its discovery by scientists in 1894, it could only be found on Stephens Island in Cook Strait.
+Often claimed to be a species driven extinct by only a single individual animal (a lighthouse keeper's cat named Tibbles), it was actually predated upon by the numerous feral cats found throughout the island.
 The wren was described almost simultaneously by both Walter Rothschild and Walter Buller.
-It became extinct shortly after.
+It became extinct shortly thereafter.

 Taxonomy

 The bird's scientific name commemorates the assistant lighthouse keeper, David Lyall, who first brought the bird to the attention of science.
 It was described as a distinct genus, Traversia, in honour of naturalist and curio dealer Henry H. Travers, who procured many specimens from Lyall.
 Traversia is a member of the family Acanthisittidae, or the New Zealand wrens – which are not wrens but a similar-looking lineage of passerines, originating in the Oligocene, and the sister group to all other songbirds.
 DNA analysis has confirmed that T. lyalli, the only member of its genus, is the oldest and most distinct lineage in the Acanthisittidae.